dristi211/CelestialCandle/README.txt

 these will open the NuGet-Solution where we have to Browse Microsoft.EntityFrameworkCore.SqlServer and not the 7.1 version we have to select 3.1.0 version

+At 19:34
+opppps an error message appears while doing the scaffolding.... it says that the ConnectionString cannot be Null...so after spending some time and go back to the Startup -ConfigureService and found the error on the following line code ...I forgot to change the name MvcMovie :( to my project name

+ options.UseSqlServer(Configuration.GetConnectionString("CelestialCandleContext")));
+ hope it will work now!!
+ yes finally its working and created the CRUD pages Create a Data folder in the main project folder and add Context.cs file in it CelestialCandleContext

+update the code
+Next step Register the database context with the following Using statement on the top of  the Startup.cs file using MvcMovie.Data;
+using Microsoft.EntityFrameworkCore;

+Although in the MS instruction only UseSqlServer is ask to add but we have to add AddDbContext also

+ services.AddDbContext<CelestialCandleContext>(options =>
+ options.UseSqlServer(Configuration.GetConnectionString("CelestialCandleContext")));